-Note: for the purpose of the document any reference to the Gas Transporters includes the independent Gas Transporters and excludes National Grid Transmission.
+Note: For the purpose of the document any reference to the Gas Transporters includes the independent Gas Transporters and excludes National Grid Transmission.
 Gas Transporters also refers to any party that is appointed to perform the administration services on their behalf.

 Interpretation and Definitions